donutdaniel/Python-Challenge/README.md

 ### **Problem 6**
 * Source comment says "zip", so I thought okay... python zip() function... zip file... maybe changing the key to zip?
 * changing channel to zip in the url only tells me to "find the zip".
 I tried zipper, and got something really weird, telling me [:n] is to take first n characters.
 Turns out, changing the .html to .zip gives me a downloadable zip file.
 * In that zip was a folder, and it contained another linkedlist type problem (nothing=xxxxx).
+The end says "collect the comments"
+* Zipfile artifacts have comments in them.
+Putting it all together prints another ascii art: hockey.
+* hockey is not the correct answer.
+Looking closer, hockey is spelled out with letters in oxygen.

+### **Problem 7**